spm-style/cli/README.md

 * `spm_modules` folder, where all your project's packages are stored
 * an *entry file* which is centralizing all other stylesheets with imports.

-Every time you will use spm CLI commands, it will locate the spm project's scope by finding the closest package-spm.json file, in the current directory or its parents.
+Every time you use spm CLI commands, it locates the spm project's scope by finding the closest package-spm.json file, in the current directory or its parents.
 You will be able to store packages inside each of your project or in your root as a global registry.

 Two additionnal files can be found in a project
 * `style-guide.scss` file containing variables based on best practices about colors and dimensions